prashant23-kr/Mnist-Neural-Network/README.md

 Using Convolutional Neural Networks (CNNs)

-Try visualizing sample images from the dataset
+Try visualizing sample images from the dataset and text

 📝 License